davidswisa/microservices-example-kube/services/cons/README.md

 # Consumer Service
-This service wait for incoming jobs via Kafka topic and execute them
+This service wait for incoming jobs via Kafka topic and execute them.

-the comunication with the ORM service is done via the ORM client
+The comunication with the ORM service is done via the ORM client.